pavlemv/retro-productivity/README.md

 3. Set priority, due date, and category (optional)
 4. Press Enter to add the task
 5. Check the checkbox to complete a task
-6. Use filters to organize your view
+6. Use filters to organize the view
-7. Export/Import tasks using the buttons at the bottom
+7. Export/Import tasks using buttons at the bottom

 ### Media Player
-1. Select a webcam from the dropdown to change the city view
+1. Select a webcam from the dropdown to change city view
 2. Choose a radio station or lofi station for playback
 3. Use the play/pause button to control playback
 4. Adjust volume using the slider